coreinfrastructure/best-practices-badge/doc/criteria.md

-- <a name="static_analysis"></a>At least one static code analysis tool MUST be applied to any proposed major production release of the software before its release, if there is at least one OSS tool that implement this criterion in the selected language.
+- <a name="static_analysis"></a>At least one static code analysis tool MUST be applied to any proposed major production release of the software before its release, if there is at least one OSS tool that implements this criterion in the selected language.
   A static code analysis tool examines the software code (as source code, intermediate code, or executable) without executing it with specific inputs.
-  For purposes of this criterion compiler warnings and "safe" language modes do not count as a static code analysis tool (these typically avoid deep analysis because speed is vital).
+  For purposes of this criterion, compiler warnings and "safe" language modes do not count as static code analysis tools (these typically avoid deep analysis because speed is vital).
   Examples of such static code analysis tools include [cppcheck](http://cppcheck.sourceforge.net/),